AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51408-order-item-status-is-set-to-backordered.md

 <u>Expected results</u>

 The item is available to be shipped from the inventory.
-The item status is *ordered*.
+The item status is *[!UICONTROL ordered]*.

 <u>Actual results</u>